-The intraoperative radiation therapy systems market is expected to reach approximately USD 68.8 million in 2025 and expand to around USD 144.6 million by 2035, reflecting a compound annual growth rate (CAGR) of 7.7% over the forecast period.
+The global intraoperative radiation therapy systems market is estimated to be valued at USD 68.8 million in 2025 and is projected to reach USD 144.6 million by 2035, registering a compound annual growth rate (CAGR) of 7.7% over the forecast period.

 Metric | Value |